New York

 If you work more than forty hours per week without being paid extra wages for the overtime hours you work, you should consult with a NY employment attorney familiar with New York State and federal overtime laws to discuss your legal rights and options.

-The experienced New York minimum wage and overtime lawyers of The Bright Firm can help you understand this sometimes complex area of the law and help you recover any money you are owed.
+The experienced New York minimum wage and overtime lawyer Daniel R. Bright, Esq. can help you understand this sometimes complex area of the law and help you recover any money you are owed.

 Don’t allow yourself to be exploited.
 Our overtime lawyers have collected millions of dollars on behalf of underpaid employees.
 Contact us today to discuss your potential overtime or minimum wage claim with one of our experienced NYC employment lawyers.